MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com4-surrogateserver-classreference.md

 ---
-title: com4:ClassReference (in SurrogateServer)
+title: com4:ClassReference (in com4:SurrogateServer)
-description: TBD
-ms.date: 03/13/2022
-ms.topic: reference
+description: Specifies the class with which the registered in-process server is associated and sets registration details. (in com4:SurrogateServer) ms.date: 03/13/2022 ms.topic: reference
 keywords: windows 10, windows 11, uwp, schema, manifest, com